ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 Introduction
 ------------

-Backpack is a proposal to add *mix-in libraries* to Haskell.
-Mix-in libraries can have *signatures* which permit implementations of values and types to be deferred, while allowing a library with missing implementations to still be type-checked.
+Backpack is a proposal to add *mixin libraries* to Haskell.
+Mixin libraries can have *signatures* which permit implementations of values and types to be deferred, while allowing a library with missing implementations to still be type-checked.